Late summer. The last days of August.

 1. Dry Farm Wines: this is a natural & biodynamic wine monthly subscription service (that you can start, stop or pause at any time).
 I’ve been testing them out the last few weeks (the summer rose subscription which was 3 bottles a month for 3 months), and let me tell you: I AM OBSESSED WITH THEM.
 They source wine from the top of the list of sustainable, family-owned vineyards all over the world.
 They legitimately lab test each and every wine.

 Like, they check for ev-ery-thing.
 Sugar free.
 Low sulfites.
 No additives.
 Hand harvested.
 Biodynamically farmed (a fancy way of saying the soil and plants are preserved and the farms are self sustaining rather than being deteriorated by traditional farming practices).

-I reached out to them and they are so great— for anyone interested in trying them out, get a few bottles free with your order when you use this link!
+I reached out to them and they are so great— for anyone interested in trying them out, you can get an additional bottle for just a penny in your first subscription order when you use this link!